 When the program stops and must be started again, remove any boxes from the gripper and turn off the vacuum.
-Using freedrive, move the robot into a position that is close enough to the default wait position, so the robot can start without collision.
+Use the freedrive button to move the robot into a position that is close enough to the default wait position, so the robot can start without collision.
+It may be necessary to set the empty gripper weight as current payload manually before activating the robot arm.